Esri/raster2gpkg/README.md

 6. Start ArcGIS Desktop 10.4 and launch ArcToolBox.
 Right-click inside ArcToolBox, select “Add Toolbox”, and add the GeoPackage Toolbox from the folder from step number 5.

 #### ArcGIS 10.4.1
-1. Copy the contents of the Desktop python directory from the unzipped folder to C:\Python27\ArcGIS10.4\Lib\site-packages.
+1. Hot fix QFE-1041-DT-363565 is required for these scripts to work correctly.
+Contact support for availability.
-2. Copy cache2gpkg.py and cache2gpkgWGS84.py to C:\Python27\ArcGIS10.4
+2. Copy the contents of the Desktop python directory from the unzipped folder to C:\Python27\ArcGIS10.4\Lib\site-packages.
-3. Copy *.dll to C:\Program Files (x86)\ArcGIS\Desktop10.4\bin (note: You may need administrator access).
+3. Copy cache2gpkg.py and cache2gpkgWGS84.py to C:\Python27\ArcGIS10.4
 4. Copy gpkg_scheme.xml and gpkg_schemeWGS84.xml to C:\Program Files(x86)\ArcGIS\Desktop10.4\TilingSchemes (note: you may need administrator access)
 5. Copy the GeoPackageToolbox.tbx , raster2gpkg.py and raster2gpkgWGS84.py to a folder.
 A folder that will not get overwritten.
 6. Start ArcGIS Desktop 10.4.1 and launch ArcToolBox.
 Right-click inside ArcToolBox, select “Add Toolbox”, and add the GeoPackage Toolbox from the folder from step number 5.